 Manila is touted for its sunsets, and one of the best places to catch it is at the Bay Area Amusement Park, just across the road from SM Mall of Asia.
 Reminiscent of Santa Monica Beach in LA, the area has a carnival-esque atmosphere, with a giant ferris wheel overlooking the bay, rides and game stalls.

-We arrived just in time for sunset, where the sky is a fluffy cotton-candy pink and blue.
+N and I arrived just in time for sunset, when the sky was a fluffy cotton-candy pink and blue.
 Crowds were gathered all along the stretch, which is lined with quaint cafes, bars, pubs and eateries.

 Found a good spot to watch the fiery orb sinking into the horizon.
 Waters around the bay are a polluted, inky black, but it creates a vivid, starking contrast with the sky and clouds.